Magnitude of a Vector

 This online calculator calculates the magnitude of a vector, either a free vector using its coordinates or a bound vector using coordinates of its initial and terminal points.
-Some recap theory and formulas can be found below the calculator.
+You can find theory and formulas below the calculator.

 The magnitude of a vector

-Here we talk about Euclidean vector, which is a geometric object that has magnitude (or length) and direction.
+Here we talk about the Euclidean vector, a geometric object with magnitude (or length) and direction.
 Graphically it can be represented as an arrow, connecting an initial point with a terminal point.
 Such vector is called bound vector.
-It is defined by initial point and terminal point coordinates.
-When you care only about the magnitude and the direction of the vector, and not about the particular initial point, such vector is called a free vector.
-Free vector is equivalent to the bound vector whose initial point is the origin.
+It is defined by an initial point and terminal point coordinates.
+When you care only about the magnitude and the direction of the vector and not about the particular initial point, such vector is called a free vector.
+The free vector is equivalent to the bound vector, whose initial point is the origin.

 The length or magnitude or norm of the vector a is denoted by ‖a‖ or, less commonly, |a|, which is not to be confused with the absolute value (a scalar "norm").

-The length of the vector a can be computed with the Euclidean norm
+You can compute the length of the vector with the Euclidean norm.

 which is a consequence of the Pythagorean theorem since the basis vectors e1, e2, e3 are orthogonal unit vectors.1